Gjesho/cyber-defender-block-and-blast/README.md

 ## Overview

-**Cyber Defender: Block & Blast** is a solo-developed game that blends two classic arcade genres into a cohesive gameplay loop.
+**Cyber Defender: Block & Blast** is a team-developed game that blends two classic arcade genres into a cohesive gameplay loop.
 Players defend against cyber-threat enemies by first constructing a firewall using falling Tetris pieces, then fighting off waves of invaders with a ship in real time.
 Between waves, educational scenario cards present internet-safety dilemmas whose outcomes feed back into the game as buffs or debuffs.

 The project demonstrates end-to-end game development in Python — custom engine, scene management, save/load system, localization, progression, UI, and a modular content pipeline — without relying on any game-development framework beyond raw Pygame.